openhab/openhab-addons/addons/binding/org.openhab.binding.logreader/README.md

 ## Supported Things

-At this time Binding supports only one ThingType: `LogReader`
+At this time Binding supports only one ThingType: `LogReader`.
+One LogReader support 3 separated channels; One for errors, one for warnings and one custom channel for other purposes.
+If you need more channels, you can always add another Thing.

 ## Thing Configuration